IBM/IBM-QRadar-Universal-Cloud-REST-API/IBM Cloud LogDNA/ReadMe.md

 9. In the Test protocol parameters window, click _Start Test_.
 10. To fix any errors, click _Configure Protocol Parameters_.
 Configure the parameters and click Test Protocol Parameters.
 11. Click _Finish_

+# Optional IBM Cloud LogDNA Query Options

+    There are 2 optional query options to limit the number of returns based upon LogDNA Log Source and LogDNA Application.
+These parameters are 'logsourcehosts' and 'logsourceapps' that can be configured in IBMCloud-LogDNA-Workflow-Parameter.xml.
+Additional query options can configured, see https://docs.logdna.com/reference#v1export-1.

+    logsourcehosts: comma separated list of hosts to filter by
+    logsourceapps:  comma separated list of apps to filter by